 It’s hard to imagine a holiday, such as Thanksgiving and Christmas, without turkey.
 It’s an important food throughout certain times of the year.
-Whether you’re a dieter or just curious about what you’ve been eating, here are 9 nutrition facts about turkey!
+Whether you’re a dieter or just curious about what you’ve been eating, here are some fun facts about turkey nutrition…

 In comparison, there are 173 calories, 5.13 g of fat, 23.55 g of protein and 0 g of carbohydrate in the same 85 grams of dark roasted turkey meat.

 Turkey is also comprised of Vitamins B6 and B12, along with niacin, zinc, choline and selenium.

 4. The darker the meat, the more nutritious it is.

 More vitamins and minerals can be found more on the dark meat of the turkey.
 In addition, they also contain more calories and fat.